nimh-sfim/rtPupilPhase/simulations/README.md

 Additionally, sections of these scripts identify blinks and microsaccades for further analyses of the pupillometry traces.
 For this section of the simulations to work, three additional scripts are necessary:

-- `Stublinks60`, which is baesd off of [publically available code](https://sites.pitt.edu/~gsiegle/); please see [the publication](https://www.sciencedirect.com/science/article/abs/pii/S1053811903002982?via%3Dihub) for more information about these methods.
+- `Stublinks60`, which is based off of [publically available code](https://sites.pitt.edu/~gsiegle/); please see [the publication](https://www.sciencedirect.com/science/article/abs/pii/S1053811903002982?via%3Dihub) for more information about these methods.
 - `GetMicrosaccadesEK` to identify saccades and microsaccades.
 This code is not directly provided.
 -  `naninterp`, which can be downloaded from the [MATLAB File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/8225-naninterp) and should be placed in the utils directory (or added to the MATLAB path in an alternative manner.